carbon-language/carbon-lang/llvm/docs/WritingAnLLVMPass.rst

 #.
 Inspect or modify a ``Function`` other than the one currently being processed.
 #.
 Add or remove ``Function``\ s from the current ``Module``.
 #.
 Add or remove global variables from the current ``Module``.
 #.
-Maintain state across invocations of:ref:`runOnFunction
+Maintain state across invocations of :ref:`runOnFunction
    <writing-an-llvm-pass-runOnFunction>` (including global data).

 Implementing a ``FunctionPass`` is usually straightforward (See the :ref:`Hello